 confidence in His voice –

-the faith does that very thing.
+this very thing.
 Someone may have gotten saved only a week

-earlier and has a sincere faith but by no means has had time to grow
+earlier and has a sincere faith but has had no time to develop confidence.
+However, spiritual maturity is not a time issue like

-faith.
+faith matures.
 Forming our lives around our beliefs is an investment in the Kingdom of

 God speaks to us, we are expecting to hear His voice, because we have